 - Keep emails short.
 Shorter emails get faster responses anyway.

 - Remember that not all emails require (or deserve) a response.
-Here's a LinkedIn article by yours truly that explains why.
+Here's a LinkedIn article by Linda Formichelli that explains more on why.
 Knowing this will keep your head from exploding every time you look at your inbox.

-If you're looking for a good way to reach your customers and prospects, try email.
-The various email marketing platforms out there range in price from free (for small businesses) to yikes! (for giant organisations) and let you segment your subscribers, track open and click rates, and much more.
+If you're looking for a good way to reach your customers and prospects, then you need to get things in order: segment your subscribers, track open and click rates, and much more.

-There are enough studies, data, and information about email marketing to fill a whole shelf full of books, but here are some best practices that will make sure your emails get read—and get the response you want.
+While there are enough studies, data, and information about email marketing to fill a whole shelf full of books, here are some best practices that will make sure your emails get read—and get the response you want.

 Segment your subscriber list.

-If you use an email marketing platform like MailChimp—which has a free plan for businesses with up to 2,000 subscribers, and, oh yeah, it integrates with Commusoft—you'll see they let you segment your subscribers so you can send the right messages to the right people, which will cut down on unneeded responses, spam complaints, and other distractions.
+If you use an email marketing platform like MailChimp—which has a free plan for businesses (and, even more handily, MailChimp integrates with Commusoft)—you'll see they let you segment your subscribers so you can send the right messages to the right people, which will cut down on unneeded responses, spam complaints, and other distractions.